zorantica/db_apex_utils/wrapper/README.md

 JOIN   user_ords_handlers  h ON h.template_id = t.id;
 ```

 Optionally adapt the wrapped file name pattern in the line 23.
-Currently wrapped files contain the same filename as the original non-wrapped source file plus WRP extension.
+By default, wrapped files contain the same filename as the original non-wrapped source files plus WRP extension.

 ## Usage